 Our faculty and staff are similarly diverse from a race, ethnicity, and gender perspective with a number of women in leadership positions including our program director and clinical chief, Dr. Tisha Wang.
 Dr. Wang is one of two faculty mentors for the recently launched “Women in Medicine” interest group within the UCLA Internal Medicine Residency Program and sits on the Department of Medicine Equity, Diversity, and Inclusion (EDI) Advisory Board.

 At UCLA our fellows have the opportunity to engage in a number of EDI activities to promote community building, open dialogue and lifelong learning in the health equity and advocacy space.
 Furthermore, the fellowship is LGBTQ+ affirming and UCLA Health is consistently rated highly by the Human Rights Campaign’s Healthcare Equality Index.
 Please refer to the UCLA Health LGBTQ Resources webpage for further information here: https://www.uclahealth.org/lgbtq.
 Check out highlights from our GME Equity and Diversity Inclusion and our Department of Medicine Office of Equity, Diversity, and Inclusion to learn more.

-In response to the #HCW for #BLM movement, we are forming a Diversity, Inclusion, and Community Engagement (DICE) taskforce in our division for 2020-21 comprised of faculty and fellows focused on community outreach, advocacy, reducing disparities via research initiatives, and other activities such as book clubs and story slams.
+In response to the #HCW for #BLM movement, we formed an EDI taskforce in our division with the mission of fostering inclusivity, advocacy, reducing disparities via research initiatives, and promoting awareness within the Division.